LACTIS Microbiomes and Breast Cancer

 It may still be many years away before we know exactly the type of microbiota in each individual that may hold the key to their particular brand of prevention and or recovery from breast cancer.
 But in the meantime, how can you safely help to invigorate your own good gut bacteria

-If you are exploring how to minimse risk or prevent breast cancer or if you have already been diagnosed; are under treatment or even treated successfully for breast cancer – can a daily supplement that contains no “live? bacteria” help to restore and nourish your own resident good gut bacteria.
-The answer is yes!? ? ??
+If you are exploring how to minimise risk or prevent breast cancer or if you have already been diagnosed; are under treatment or even treated successfully for breast cancer – can a daily supplement that contains no “live bacteria” help to restore and nourish your own resident good gut bacteria.
+The answer is yes!

 The following study has some important and new information about breast cancer and microbiota.